 - Vermont does not have an Export List.

 - Vermont does have an industrial insured exemption (see Appendix C) which will remain in effect.
 Vermont’s new statute is silent on the definition of exempt commercial purchasers but the NRRA exempt commercial purchaser exemption is recognized in Vermont unless or until SLIMPACT adopts rules.

 - Surplus lines tax: 3%, paid quarterly by broker.

-- Vermont does not allow domestic surplus lines insurers in the state.
+- On June 10, 2019, Vermont enacted legislation (effective July 1, 2019) that does allow domestic surplus lines insurers in the state.

 Eligibility and Filing Requirements (All Insurers):

 NRRA restricts the eligibility requirements a state may impose on nonadmitted insurers.
 See 15 U.S.C. § 8204.
 For nonadmitted insurers domiciled in a U.S. jurisdiction, broker is permitted to place nonadmitted insurance with such insurers provided they are authorized to write such business in their state of domicile and maintain minimum capital and surplus of $15 million.

 For nonadmitted insurers domiciled outside the U.S., a broker may place business with such insurers provided the insurer is listed on the Quarterly Listing of Alien Insurers maintained by the International Insurers Department of the NAIC.

 Types of Insurance Exempted from Surplus Lines Regulation: